quicwg/base-drafts/draft-ietf-quic-transport.md

 connections.
 An endpoint that wishes to communicate a fatal connection error MUST use a CONNECTION_CLOSE frame if it is able.

+To support this process, an endpoint can issue a stateless reset token, which is a 16 byte value that is hard to guess.
+If that endpoint sends a stateless reset, a UDP datagram that ends in the stateless reset token, the recipient will immediately end the connection.

-To support this process, a token is sent by endpoints.
-The token is carried in the Stateless Reset Token field of a NEW_CONNECTION_ID frame.
-Servers can also specify a stateless_reset_token transport parameter during the handshake that applies to the connection ID that it selected during the handshake; clients cannot use this transport parameter because their transport parameters do not have confidentiality protection.
+A stateless reset token is issued by including the value in the Stateless Reset Token field of a NEW_CONNECTION_ID frame.
+Servers can also issue a stateless_reset_token transport parameter during the handshake that applies to the connection ID that it selected during the handshake; clients cannot use this transport parameter because their transport parameters do not have confidentiality protection.
 These tokens are protected by encryption, so only client and server know their value.
 Tokens are invalidated when their associated connection ID is retired via a RETIRE_CONNECTION_ID frame ({{frame-retire-connection-id}}).